cylc/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

 .. ifnotslides::

-   Often, we will want to repeat the same workflow multiple times.
+   Often, we want to repeat the same workflow multiple times.
 In Cylc this "repetition" is called :term:`cycling` and each repetition of the workflow is referred to as a :term:`cycle`.